-Access: Blog is free to read while signup is required to download most of the eBooks and white papers.
+Access: The blog is free to read while signup is required to download most of the eBooks and white papers.

 Although the information is geared toward larger companies, it's still pretty useful when you need references for a consumer-targeted blog post or strategy.

 Access: Provide basic contact and business info for downloads.

 Content comes in different forms, from straightforward list posts to infographics.
 Most of the content focuses on interesting and up-to-date social media statistics.